yebrandon/yebrandon/README.md

 Lovely art drawn by [@eggdere!](https://eggdere.carrd.co/)

-I'm currently working at Shopify as a backend developer intern, and will be going into my third-year of studying computer science at Queen's University this fall.
+I'm currently working at Shopify as a backend developer intern, and will be going into my third year of studying computer science at Queen's University this fall.
 You can check out [my website](http://yebrandon.com) if you want to learn more about me or get in touch!